Complete guide to 5G

 BT Mobile runs as an MVNO on EE's network (BT now owns EE) and has also now launched 5G services in the same locations as EE.

-O2 has also now launched a 5G network and rolled it out in the UK's capital cities first - London, Cardiff, Edinburgh and Belfast in addition to Leeds and Slough (where O2 has offices).
-The network now has 5G services in around 20 locations and is aiming for around 50 towns and cities by the summer.
+O2's 5G network has 5G services in around 20 locations and is aiming for around 50 towns and cities by the summer.

 O2 has a very similar selection of handsets to Vodafone's 5G network.
 Indeed, it has more than that in common with Vodafone - O2 shares various elements of network infrastructure with it.